 “I think we dream so we don’t have to be apart for so long.
 If we’re in each others’ dreams, we can be together all the time.”

 The art of relationship is one of the most creative acts we all engage in.
 Some dimensions of the self are experienced only through our relationships with our mates, friends, children and even opponents.
-The dance of relationship and its reverberation in our soul through the dance of relationship offers opportunities to reinvent our self and become a more balanced and whole human being.
+This reverberation in our soul through the dance of relationship offers opportunities to reinvent our self and become a more balanced and whole human being.
 The coniunctio, or sacred marriage, is one of the concepts from the ancient art of alchemy Carl Jung applied to the psyche.
 For Jung, this marriage was an internal union on the journey to wholeness – the path of individuation which demands we become more conscious human beings.

 Michelangelo’s “The Creation of Adam”“